amanusk/s-tui/README.rst

     git clone https://github.com/amanusk/s-tui.git

-| Install libraries
-| These need to be installed to run s-tui.py
+Install dependencies, these need to be installed to run ``s-tui.py``

 ::